raspberry-pi-ip-estatica

 This IP can be:

-• Dynamic, it can change every time we restart the device.
+• Dynamic: It can change every time we restart the device.

-• Static, it remains fixed between restarts.
+• Static: It remains fixed between reboots.

-Setting up a static IP in Raspbian
+Configure a static IP in Raspbian

 sudo nano /etc/dhcpcd.conf

-## Example static IP configuration:
+Example static IP configuration:

 #interface eth0